 - The Ant and the Aardvark has this happen after the ant took some vitamins.

 - Kim Possible: The ninja toddler Hana does this to Monkey Fist.

-- The adorable little Chicken Hawk does this to Foghorn Leghorn Once per Episode.
+- The adorable little Henery Hawk does this to Foghorn Leghorn Once per Episode.